 Private Tours of Archaeological Sites

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be onsite when our groups arrive due to other commitments, or that the date or time of our visit to their project must be changed.

 Travel in this Part of the World

 The adventurous nature of the itinerary makes it essential that you be in good physical condition.
 Long walks, as much as two miles or more each day, may be required to reach some areas, including walks over steep gradients, sand, and over poorly maintained paths.
-To reach some of the site centers entail long walks, as much as two miles or more each day.
 Participants, unassisted, must be able to walk on rough trails and keep up with group members.
-To reach the top of some of ceremonial centers steep climbs up tall, uneven stairs are necessary.
+To reach the top of some of the sites entail steep climbs up tall, uneven stairs.
 Although the altitude in the Sacred Valley, including Macchu Pichu is about 8,000 feet, the height of Kuelap is 10,000 and Cusco is 12,000.
 Meals will be primarily Peruvian dishes and will not be haute cuisine, and several lunches will be boxed.
 Bellhops will not be available at all hotels and you will be responsible for your own luggage.
 A flexible attitude, team spirit and a good sense of humor are essential!
 If you have questions about your ability to handle this sort of challenge, we suggest you carry the brochure to your physician and discuss your abilities.
-If you have further questions about the strenuousness of the trip, please call us.
+If you have further questions about the strenuousness of the trip, please call Far Horizons.

 THIS ARCHAEOLOGICAL TOUR TO PERU IS LIMITED TO 14 PARTICIPANTS